FayonaC/dit355-distributedsystems-requestgenerator/README.md

    * For a helpful tutorial refer to [Steve's Internet Guide](http://www.steves-internet-guide.com/install-mosquitto-broker/)

 ## Installation Guide
+Make sure to have the Booking component running before running the RequestGenerator.

 1. Clone repository to your machine
 2. Open a terminal window (e.g. Command Prompt) and move to the root folder of the repository.
 Enter command `mvn clean install` This will create a target folder.
 3. To ensure that installation was successful, check target folder for RequestGenerator.jar file.
 4. Move to target folder and enter command `java -jar RequestGenerator.jar`.
-This will enable the booking component to start publishing requests to the MQTT Broker.
+This will enable the RequestGenerator to start publishing requests to the MQTT Broker.

 ## How to setup a scenario
 To change: